Utila Bay Islands, Honduras Travel Guide

 Full day trip (approx. 9 AM to 4 PM).

-Boat ride, multiple snorkeling stops, beach time, barbecue lunch.
+Boat ride, multiple snorkeling stops, relaxing on the beach, barbecue lunch.

 Utila Dream ferry connects to Coxen Hole, Roatán.